sudara999/rascomp/README.md

 #### void initSymTab ();

 Initialises the symbol table.
-Also creates the language-defined data-types (for example, `int`) as symbols in the table.
+Also creates the language-defined data-types (for example, `string`) as symbols in the table.

 #### int newScope ();